Toulon–Hyères Airport

-Toulon–Hyères Airport (Aéroport de Toulon – Hyères, IATA: TLN, ICAO: LFTH) is an airport serving Toulon, a commune in the Var department of the Provence-Alpes-Côte d'Azur region in France.
+Toulon–Hyères Airport (Aéroport de Toulon – Hyères, IATA: TLN, ICAO: LFTH) is an international airport serving Toulon and Hyeres in southeastern France.
 The airport is located 3 km southeast of Hyères, and 19 km east of Toulon.
 It is also known as Hyères Le Palyvestre Airport.
 The airport opened in 1966.

 Facilities

 The airport resides at an elevation of 13 ft above mean sea level.
 It has two paved runways: 05/23 measures 2120 × 45 m and 13/31 is 1902 × 46 m.

 Military use

 This airport is shared with the French Naval Aviation (Aéronautique navale), as Hyeres Naval Air Base (la base d'aviation navale d'Hyères).
 Several squadrons of helicopters and fixed-wing aircraft are based on the south-western side of the airport.

 Airlines and destinations

 The following airlines operate regular scheduled and charter flights at Toulon–Hyères Airport: